NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

      point2dem --nodata-value -32768 --tr 0.000033 run_map/run-PC.tif

-Note here that we could have used a coarser resolution for the final DEM, such as 4 meters/pixel, since we won’t see detail at the level of 1 meter in this DEM, as the stereo process is lossy.
+Note here that we could have used a coarser resolution for the final DEM, such as 4 meters/pixel, since we won't see detail at the level of 1 meter in this DEM, as the stereo process is lossy.
 This is explained in more detail in :numref:`post-spacing`.